shlomic33/ms_linux_scroll_fix/README.md

 # Microsoft high dpi scroll wheel fix for Linux

-This is a  fix the sensitivity of some sepcific microsoft mice that have high dpi scroll wheel.
+This is a fix for the sensitivity issues of some sepcific microsoft mice that have high dpi scroll wheel.
 When dual booting windows and Linux, windows configures the mouse in a way that causes the scrolling in Linux to be unusable.

 # Supported devices